X Band Satellite Communication: Skynet

-The Skynet fleet of satellites are owned and operated by Airbus Defence & Space who hold a long term concession for beyond line of sight communications with the UK MOD.
+The Skynet fleet of satellites are owned by the United Kingdom's Ministry of Defence and operated by contractors.
 The fleet includes four high performance Skynet 5 satellites with 160W TWTAs providing up to 8W/MHz and an active receive antenna capable of creating multiple uplink beam patterns.
-The Skynet fleet also includes older Skynet 4 satellites which are beyond their original design life and in inclined orbits, these orbits enable them to provide communications to arctic and Antarctic regions.
+The Skynet fleet also includes older Skynet 4 satellites which are beyond their original design life with some in inclined orbits enabling them to provide communications to arctic and antarctic regions.
 In addition to SHF capacity the Skynet satellites also have UHF capacity.